Vegan Cloud Bread Using Aquafaba:

 - Add some vegan mozzarella cheese and serve.

 - If you don't want a savory bread, use some sweetener instead.

-- A tsp of coconut sugar works well.
+- A teaspoon of coconut sugar works well.

 - If doing a sweet bread, skip the jalapeno, salt and nutritional yeast.

-- If the batter feels dry after adding the liquid, add 2 tbsp of extra almond milk and mix thoroughly.
+- If the batter feels dry after adding the liquid, add 2 tablespoon of extra almond milk and mix thoroughly.